craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Tracking/Economy Pages/Economics of Cenva Minyo.md

 How are the craftsmen organized?
 Guild?
 How are they monitored / maintain their monopoly on knowledge?
 Who's in charge?
 How do they charge?

 ### Textiles
-What sort of fabrics / leathers are available and acceptable?
-What about dyes?

 Cenva Minyo exports much of Alaturmen's elvenfiber, second only to the Combine, and it is Cenva Minyo's most acceptable textile.
+Leather and fur are also acceptable, but non-elvenfiber plant material textiles are unacceptable.
+Cenvans rarely dye their clothing, much rather preferring to wear the greens and browns that keep them well hidden within their forests.

 ### Preservation
 What is being preserved, how, with what, in where?
 Are these methods suitable for the climate?
 How good is it?
 How do people get through winter?